 Due to the Covid-19 outbreak, GGYC youth sailing programs are limited to single-handed sailing only.
-We are currently hosting a modified version of the Siebel Sailor program with 6 sailors.
+We are currently hosting a JV and Varsity Siebel Sailors program with 6 sailors per class.
 We intend to get all youth sailors back on the water as soon as possible.

 CFJ: Alberto Rivera